Pancreas Transplant Frequently Asked Questions

 How do I make an appointment for an evaluation?

-You can call (608) 263-9531 to start the process or you can ask your primary care physician or endocrinologist to refer you to our center.
+You can call (608) 263-9531 or contact us to start the process or you can ask your primary care physician or endocrinologist to refer you to our center.
 A nurse transplant coordinator will call you to talk about your health and to explain the tests you will need.